Mixail132/EnergyScrapper/README.md

 ## Main
 There are three parts in the project.
-The first, called enargyscraper - gets the electrical energy counters data.\
+The first, called 'enargyscraper' - gets the electrical energy counters data.\
-The second, called heatscrapper - gets the heat energy counters data.\
+The second, called 'heatscrapper' - gets the heat energy counters data.\
-The third, vald excelupdater - updates an Excel file , where all the data are shown together.\
+The third, called 'excelupdater' - updates an Excel file , where all the data are shown together.

 ## Energy scraper
 Gets an electrical energy consumption data from the third party application Firebird database.\